Renters’ Rights Act 2025 – Implementation Dates & Timeline

 The Renters’ Rights Act 2025 marks a fundamental shift in how private renting works in England.
 With the implementation timeline now confirmed, landlords and agents can finally prepare with confidence, but they must act early.

-May 2026 will arrive quickly, and the reforms that follow will require clear processes, updated documentation, and proactive property management to keep everything running smoothly.
+A,ready half way through April 2026, and May is just round the corner.
+The reforms that follow will require clear processes, updated documentation, and proactive property management to keep everything running smoothly.

 Watsons will continue to support landlords throughout the transition, offering clarity, guidance and professional advice every step of the way.